RoyVII/Latency_tests/README.md

 It is recommended to use another program, like Sysbench, to overload the system to run the test under stress conditions.

+The tests consist in periodic iterations of a loop, during which the elapsed time of the test and the latency of that iteration will be sent through a FIFO queue to a writer thread that will store this values in a file, and voltage pulses with be sent to DAQ device so the times can also be measured with an external device (an oscilloscope, for example).

 ### Developed by
 Rodrigo Amaducci (rodrigo.amaducci@uam.es - [scholar](https://scholar.google.es/citations?user=Lq4ogOQAAAAJ))